-Eating well is a big part of leading a healthy lifestyle, which in turn will help lower your blood pressure.
+Eating well is a big part of the healthy lifestyle that will help lower your blood pressure.
 Introduce more fruits, vegetables, whole grains, and low-fat dairy products into your diet while trying to avoid saturated and trans fats.
 These are mostly found in fried foods, baked goods, meat, and dairy products.

 If lowering your sodium intake to 1,500 mg per day seems too difficult to start, DePalma advises that adults should try to reduce their current daily intake by at least 1,000 mg.

 Finally, boost your potassium levels as well; you should aim for between 3,500 and 5,000 mg per day.
 You can increase your intake with foods like avocados, bananas, and spinach.
 Avoid potassium supplements, though, unless they’re prescribed.
 (Too much can lead to potentially deadly side effects.)